 Selecting a school for your child is perhaps one of the most important decisions a parent can make.
 Identifying and understanding the key differences between schools is an essential part of that decision making experience.
 The best way to begin that process at Avenues is to simply walk through the door and take a first hand look at our “new school of thought.”

 To reserve a space at one of our upcoming events, please click on the appropriate link below.

-Middle and Upper School tours are available to applicants and will occur at the time of the interview.
+Upper Division tours are available to applicants and will occur at the time of the interview.
 Once an application has been submitted, families will receive instructions on scheduling their campus interview.

-While most of our international applicants are able to attend either a Parent Information Event or a Divisional Information Session, we do recognize that distance makes attending these events more challenging.
+While most of our international applicants are able to attend either one of these events, we do recognize that distance makes attending more challenging.
 If you are applying from overseas and are unable to attend one of our events, please contact the admissions team, who will be happy to provide personal assistance.

 February 23, 2017 - This winter, inspired by our mission statement’s pledge to graduate students who are “confident because they excel in a particular passion,” the teachers in the Lower Division tested out a new approach to homework called SPARK.
 For one month, instead of math worksheets, mandatory reading minutes and writing assignments, students were asked to use their homework time to explore and study a personal passion.
 More...

 February 21, 2017 - Writing math problems encourages meaningful communication of mathematics, promotes problem-solving skills, allows for differentiation in the classroom and slows down the thinking process.
 With this in mind, I showed recently the girls in the Girls Who Math club some examples of the type of problems Ms. Scully’s class of fourth graders were solving in math and we decided to write similar problems with a Valentine’s theme.
 More...